void-linux/void-docs/src/config/network/networkmanager.md

 [nmcli(1)](https://man.voidlinux.org/nmcli.1), and a text-based user interface, [nmtui(1)](https://man.voidlinux.org/nmtui.1), to control network settings.

-There are many other front-ends to NetworkManager, including `nm-applet` for system trays, `nm-plasma` for KDE Plasma, and a built-in network configuration tool in GNOME.
+There are many other front-ends to NetworkManager, including `nm-applet` (from `network-manager-applet`) or `nm-tray` for system trays, `plasma-nm` for KDE Plasma, and a built-in network configuration tool in GNOME.

 ## Eduroam with NetworkManager